 2018: Regency’s sixth team visited Haiti and celebrated the one-year anniversary of the orphanage.
 There were now 85 children, ages 4-14, receiving holistic care.

 Regency purchased land just across the street from the existing home for a second dormitory.
 The team’s assignment was to build and erect the trusses for the roof of the pavilion.

 Two more teams traveled in 2018 to help with construction of the second dormitory.

 2019: We currently house, educate, feed, and have vocational training programs in place for the 85 children at the Home.
 The second building is set to be completed in the next 1-2 months.
 Once finished, it will provide the opportunity for more children to build a hopeful future and escape from their situations of abuse, trafficking, and homelessness.

 We have now taken more than 75 individuals including employees, vendors, clients, and friends of Regency to Haiti to assist with projects and see first-hand the impact this home has made in the hearts and lives of the children.

 Building the next chapter

 Future project plans include education improvements as well as expanding the vocational training programs.
 These are foundational in equipping the children for life after the home.
 Regency is committed to growing awareness and acting as advocates for the country and people of Haiti.
-Currently only 25% of the Regency children are sponsored.
+Currently about 40% of the Regency children are sponsored.
 Our goal is to raise this number to 100%.

 The lighting industry community continues to partner and support Regency in our continued efforts and initiatives, now and into the future.